-A Brief History of CSR.
-The Center for Survey Research was founded at UMass Boston in 1971.
-It is a full scale survey research operation with ongoing professional telephone and in-person interviewing staff, computer assisted telephone interviewing facilities, great question design and evaluation expertise, and survey sampling capacity.
-The Center conducts basic and applied research that contributes to the knowledge and understanding of importance social issues using in-person and telephone interviewing as well as web, IVR and mail surveys.
+The Center for Survey Research is a full scale survey research organization with ongoing professional telephone and in-person interviewing staff, computer assisted telephone interviewing facilities, question design and evaluation expertise, and survey sampling capacity.
+With the capability to do large scale in-person, telephone, web, and mail surveys, the Center conducts basic and applied research that contributes to the knowledge and understanding of important social issues.

 CENTER FOR SURVEY RESEARCH

 The Center for Survey Research, UMass Boston, has openings for an important study of the health of residents of Metro Boston.
 Household interviewing will be conducted in Boston and immediate suburbs.